-Mumtaz Mahal – one of the queens of Mughal King Shahjahan is best known for her mausoleum – Taj Mahal in Agra.
+Mumtaz Mahal – one of the queens of Mughal King Shahjahan is best known for her mausoleum – the Taj Mahal in Agra.
 The fact is she died in Burhanpur while giving birth to her 14th child.
 She was accompanying her husband on a military mission in Deccan.
 Burhanpur was our final stop on MP Road Trip.

 What is not common knowledge is the fact that she was buried in Burhanpur at a village called Jainabad on the opposite end of the Tapti River.
-Her tomb at Ahukhana or the hunting lodge can still be visited by the travelers.
+Her tomb at Ahukhana or the hunting lodge can still be visited by travelers.

 As per our guide, Burhanpur was to be the original place for the Taj Mahal.
 The construction even started and an unfinished gate can still be seen.
-However, Shahjahan wanted the monument he builds to reflect in the waters of Tapti and that was not feasible due to technical reasons.
+However, Shahjahan wanted the monument he builds to reflect on the waters of Tapti and that was not feasible due to technical reasons.

-So, he decided to build Taj Mahal in Agra – which was anyways his capital, on the banks of Yamuna River.
-Mumtaz Mahal’s body was shifted to Agra after 6 months or so, where she was again put in a temporary place before finding her final resting place in Taj Mahal.
+So, he decided to build the Taj Mahal in Agra – which was anyways his capital, on the banks of the Yamuna River.
+Mumtaz Mahal’s body was shifted to Agra after 6 months or so, where she was again put in a temporary place before finding her final resting place in the Taj Mahal.

 What remains of Mumtaz Mahal in Burhanpur, besides her temporary grave is her lovely Hammam.
 It is a profusely painted marble Hammam in the Shahi Qila or the Royal Fort.
-In fact, our guide pointed to a painting that he says is the painting of the Taj Mahal or at least was the inspiration behind Taj Mahal.
+In fact, our guide pointed to a painting that he says is the painting of the Taj Mahal or at least was the inspiration behind the Taj Mahal.

 He pointed to another painting that resembles the crown of Mumtaz Mahal including the Kohinoor diamond.

 Taj Mahal may be the most recognizable monument of India but Burhanpur has the memories of Mumtaz Mahal as a living queen.
-She is still the biggest tourist attraction of Burhanpur on the banks of Tapti River.
+She is still the biggest tourist attraction of Burhanpur on the banks of the Tapti River.

 Well, the Queen’s trail on our trip was dominated by powerful and talented women.